Loews Downtown Theater

 2 people favorited this theater

-This theater opened in downtown Dallas in 1969 as the first theater built since the 1930’s.
+This theater opened in downtown Dallas on June 6, 1969 as the first theater built since the 1930’s.
 The opening attraction was the re-make of "The Great Train Robbery".

-It was later triplexed, and "Emmaunelle" had a long engagement.
+It was triplexed in 1975, and "Emmaunelle" had a long engagement.
 Then lots and lots of blaxploitation and kung-fu films.
-I would estimate it was closed around 1980.
+I would estimate it was closed around 1982 as the Cine Central.
 It now forms part of a hotel.

 Just login to your account and subscribe to this theater